Belarus’ Lukashenko struck down by mystery illness in Moscow, rushed back to Belarus

 The Belarusian strongman, who was one of the few foreign dignitaries to attend the 78th celebration of the Soviet victory over Nazi Germany, skipped the traditional formal guest breakfast on the day of the parade and was rushed to the airport to fly home as soon as the parade was over.

-Belarusian media also reported that Lukashenko chose not to walk with Russian President Vladimir Putin and other visiting heads of state to the flame of Unknown Soldier monument, that is just outside the Kremlin walls, the traditional last part of the May 9 celebration.
+Belarusian media also reported that Lukashenko chose not to walk with Russian President Vladimir Putin and other visiting heads of state to the flame of Unknown Soldier monument that is just outside the Kremlin walls, the traditional last part of the May 9 celebration.
 Instead, he was driven to the memorial in an electric cart, despite the distance being only about 300 metres, Meduza reports.

 One outlet speculated that a bandage was visible on Lukashenko's hand during the parade and might have held an IV catheter.